yogurt-foundation/yogurt-css-documentation/docs/layouts/object-position.md

 ## Object Position

-Utilities for manipulating how a replaced element's content should be positioned within its container.
+Utility for sets the alignment of the selected replaced element.

 ### Class